Stay organized with collections Save and categorize content based on your preferences.

 followed by queries that return an error.

-For reservations, you have the option to set the maximum concurrency target to ensure that each query is allocated some minimum number of slots.
+For reservations, you have the option to set the maximum concurrency target, an upper bound on the number of queries that can run concurrently in a reservation, to ensure that each query is allocated some minimum number of slots.
 You can't specify a maximum concurrency target for an on-demand project; it is always dynamically computed.

 Queuing behavior

-For example, suppose you have a reservation that contains two projects: A and B. BigQuery computes 5 for the concurrency of the reservation.
-Project A has four currently running queries, project B has one running query, and other queries are queued.
+For example, suppose you have a reservation that is assigned to two projects: A and B. BigQuery computes 5 for the concurrency of the reservation.
+Project A has four concurrently running queries, project B has one running query, and other queries are queued.
 A query from project B would be dequeued first even if it was submitted after the query from project A. After a query begins execution, it receives a fair share of slots in the shared reservation.

-When query queues are enabled for an on-demand project, query jobs are run in the order in which they are submitted.
+Query jobs in an on-demand project are run in the order in which they are submitted.

-When a reservation is deleted, all running and queued queries in the reservation are canceled.
-When a project assigned to a reservation gets reassigned to another reservation, all requests currently queued or running continue to do so in the old reservation, while all new requests go to the new reservation.
-Similarly, when a project assigned to a reservation is removed from the reservation, new requests execute using the on-demand model.
+When you delete a reservation, all queued queries time out.
+When a project assigned to a reservation is reassigned to another reservation, all requests that are queued or running continue to do so in the old reservation, while all new requests go to the new reservation.
+When a project assigned to a reservation is removed from the reservation, running queries continue in the reservation while new and queued requests execute using the on-demand model.
+You can optionally cancel individual running or queued query jobs.

 Set the maximum concurrency target

 Increasing the maximum concurrency target doesn't guarantee that more queries execute simultaneously.
-The actual concurrency depends on the available compute resources.
+The actual concurrency depends on the available compute resources, which can be increased by adding more slots to your reservation.

 For more information about IAM roles in BigQuery, see Predefined roles and permissions.